Navigation

 Proof Guide

 Nix configurations are concrete at eval time.
 Every field, every value, every list element is known before anything builds.
-The nix-effects kernel exploits this: it normalizes both sides of an equation via NbE, and if they reduce to the same value, Refl proves them equal.
-No symbolic reasoning, no induction over unknowns — just computation on concrete data, checked by a type-theoretic kernel implemented in 1,300 lines of pure Nix.
+The nix-effects dependent type checker exploits this: it normalizes both sides of an equation via NbE, and if they reduce to the same value, Refl proves them equal.
+No symbolic reasoning, no induction over unknowns — just computation on concrete data, checked through the freer-monad effect layer in 1,300 lines of pure Nix.

-This chapter builds proofs incrementally, from 0 + 0 = 0 through the J eliminator to a production service builder where invalid configurations are rejected by a machine-checked proof.
+This chapter builds proofs incrementally, from 0 + 0 = 0 through the J eliminator to verified extraction of plain Nix functions from kernel-checked HOAS terms.
 Every example is runnable.
 The code comes from three files in the repository: proof-basics.nix, equality-proofs.nix, and verified-functions.nix.

 Prerequisites.
 You should know what a function is and what let bindings do in Nix.
 Familiarity with the Getting Started chapter helps but isn't required.
 You do not need to know type theory.